 He has co-authored or co-edited Public Communication Campaigns (1st ed: 1981, 2nd ed: 1989, 3rd ed: 2001, 4th ed: 2012, Sage), The New Media: Communication, Research and Technology (1984, Sage), Managing Organizational Innovation (1987, Columbia University Press), Research Methods and the New Media (1988, The Free Press), The Internet and Health Communication (2001, Sage), Accessing and Browsing Information and Communication (2001, MIT Press), Social Consequences of Internet Use: Access, Involvement and Interaction (2002, MIT Press), The Internet and Health Care: Theory, Research and Practice (2006, Erlbaum), Media Ownership: Research and Regulation (2008, Hampton Press), and Organizations and Unusual Routines (2010, Cambridge University Press).

 He has conducted research and published widely in communication science, public communication campaigns, computer-mediated communication systems, methodology, organizational and management theory, information systems, information science and bibliometrics, and social networks.
-His publications have won awards as best dissertation from the American Society for Information Science, eight times as best paper from the International Communication Association, National Communication Association, and Russian Communication Association, a book award from the Health Communication Division of ICA, and twice as best paper from Academy of Management divisions.
+His publications have won awards as best dissertation from the American Society for Information Science, 17 times as best paper from the International Communication Association, National Communication Association, Broadcast Education Association, Conference on Computer-Supported Collaborative Work, Academy of Managment, and the Russian Communication Association, a book award from the Health Communication Division of ICA.